If the content of a video you uploaded is identified as not suitable for most advertisers, you'll see a yellow dollar sign, next to the video.

 In the first few hours of a video upload, we use machine learning to determine if a video meets our advertiser-friendly guidelines.
 This also applies to scheduled live streams, where our systems look at the title, description, thumbnail, and tags even before the stream goes live.

-We know our system doesn’t always get it right, so if you see a yellow icon in your Video Manager and feel our automated systems made a mistake, you can request a human review.
+We know our system doesn’t always get it right, so if you see a yellow icon and feel our automated systems made a mistake, you can appeal.
 Such reviews will help our systems get smarter over time.

 If you’re not sure why your video has the yellow icon, review our advertiser-friendly guidelines, not just against the content of the video, but also the title, description, thumbnail, and tags.
 Additionally, blank videos or videos without a title or metadata likely don’t provide enough context to help our systems understand if the content is suitable for all advertisers, so it may lead to a yellow icon status for the video.

-If you believe that your video is suitable for all brands, you can request human review.
+If you believe that your video is suitable for all brands, you can appeal.
 We receive many requests to monetize videos every day and review these submissions as quickly as possible.
 Follow these steps to appeal:

 - Make sure that your content follows the advertiser-friendly guidelines.
 Keep in mind that advertisers have a choice about where to show their ads.